thoth-33/StaticYellow/README.md

 Small binary edits to disassembly have come a long way and I am greatful I found those 2 hacks many moons ago!

 Features:
-- Now you can Play Gen1 as a girl!
+- Now you can Play Gen1 as either Red, Green, or Yellow.
 - All 151 Pokémons can be caught or evolved without trading.
 MEW IS OBTAINABLE
 - GEN 2 Sprites and Battle Graphics
 - Can Surrender in Battle by clicking RUN